The Word Association

 Bibliography

-TOM WILDE SERIES: Corpus (2017), Nucleus (2018), Nemesis (2019), Hitler’s Secret (2020), A Prince And A Spy (2021), The Man In The Bunker (2022), The English Führer (2023).
+TOM WILDE SERIES: Corpus (2017), Nucleus (2018), Nemesis (2019), Hitler’s Secret (2020), A Prince And A Spy (2021), The Man In The Bunker (2022), The English Führer (2023), A Cold Wind From Moscow (2025).
 All published in the UK by Bonnier Zaffre.

-JOHN SHAKE JOHN SHAKESPEARE SERIES: Martyr (2009), Revenger (2010), Prince (2011), Traitor (2012), The Heretics (2013), The Queen’s Man (2014), Holy Spy (2015).
+JOHN SHAKESPEARE SERIES: Martyr (2009), Revenger (2010), Prince (2011), Traitor (2012), The Heretics (2013), The Queen’s Man (2014), Holy Spy (2015).
 All published in the UK by John Murray or Hodder & Stoughton.
 In addition, a John Shakespeare novella, The Man In The Snow, was published as an ebook in 2012 and was later included in The Queen’s Man